On the Parameterised Complexity of Induced Multipartite Graph Parameters: Induced Multipartite Graph Parameters

 The \emph{pathwidth} $\operatorname{pw}(G)$ of a graph $G$ is the minimum width over all possible tree decompositions of $G$ whose tree is a path~\cite{robertson1983graph}.
 Such a tree decomposition is known as a \emph{path decomposition}.

-\begin{lemma} Each of the following is an induced multipartite graph parameter: number of vertices, number of edges, minimum degree, maximum degree, vertex connectivity, edge connectivity, independence number, chromatic index, treewidth, and pathwidth. \end{lemma}
+\begin{lemma} Each of the following is an induced multipartite graph parameter: number of vertices, number of edges, minimum degree, maximum degree, vertex connectivity, edge connectivity, chromatic index, treewidth, and pathwidth. \end{lemma}

 \begin{proof} It is immediate that \textbf{P1} holds for number of vertices, number of edges, minimum degree and maximum degree.
 Now

 For fixed $k$, the corresponding functions of $n$ are all efficiently computable and injective.
 It follows that \textbf{P2} holds for number of vertices, number of edges, minimum degree and maximum degree.